vinicius-ianni/brainiak_api/README.rst

 This means you might have to tweak it, in order to meet your purpose.
 People can contribute to turn this project more adoption-friendly outside its original context of creation and use.

 For this purpose, use the forum https://groups.google.com/forum/#!forum/brainiak_api_users to discuss ideas and ask questions.

 We use the twitter `@brainiak_api <https://twitter.com/brainiak_api>`_'s to broadcast information about the project and related subjects.

 And we also have a facebook page at https://www.facebook.com/brainiakapi .

+The team email semantica@corp.globo.com is also available for contact.

 Motivation
 ==========